-Information about student registration and deadlines may be found on the Rackham website at: http://www.rackham.umich.edu/current-students/life-at-michigan/resources-for-graduatestudents/registering-for-classes
+Registration information and deadlines may be found on the Rackham website at: https://rackham.umich.edu/navigating-your-degree/registering-for-classes/

 Independent Study Courses

 Before you may register for a course that requires faculty permission, you must be sure that the instructor has contacted Mary Carr (carrmm@umich.edu) in the MCDB Office for an override.
 You must then go to Wolverine Access and register for the course.